fizzleRaider7645/budget/README.md

-# 🧾 Budget Logger
+# 🧾 Budget Logger + Coin Valuation

-A CLI-based personal budgeting tool that parses recurring and spending CSV exports (e.g. from Rocket Money), categorizes them, and logs the data to a structured Google Sheets "Budget Log" tab by month and year.
+A CLI-based budgeting and coin valuation toolkit that:

+- Parses recurring/spending CSV exports (e.g. from Rocket Money) into clean categories
+- Logs them to a structured Google Sheet by month/year
+- Evaluates gold and silver coins against spot price and custom profile-based premiums

 ---